 above).
 Discuss the orientations of your cDNA fragments.
 (Assume that all the cDNA sequences correspond to the mRNA single strand

 sequences, not the antisense sequences.)
-Develop a model to explain all
+Develop a model (an explanation) to explain all

 the results of your BLAST search.